leoabubucker/EOF_Baltco/README.md

-# Lyka-Website
+# EOF_Baltco
-Repository for the Lyka Website.
-Developed by Lyka Web Development
+Repository for the Electrify Our Future Baltimore County Chapter Website.
+Developed by Leo Abubucker

 Feedback, Questions and Comments can be sent to: leokumar@outlook.com